etijskens/mpicts/mpicts/core_dyn/backup/rationale.md

 create all `MessageHandler` objects on all ranks in the same order, so that the order of creation is a unique identifier for the `MessageHandler` across all MPI processes.

+### Trouble...

+Consider a system with 1 ParticleContainer distributed over 2x2x2 domains each treated by a different MPI process.
+Every domain has 7 neighbours.

+1. Do we create a MessageHandler for each message?
+Then how do we know how many MessageHandlers must be created at the receiving end.
+The number is obviously not constant.
+Non-nearest neighbours may be sending as well, so this could be exploding...

+2. Do we create one single MessageHandler for the PC handling 7 different messages?
+If so, where do we store the message specific information, c.q. the list of indices of the selected particles?
+How do we provide the MessageHandler with this list at the appropriate moment?
+The list is
+   necessary for determining the buffer size which must go into the header before it the headers are sent.

+I don't see a way of making the first approach work, so we are stuck with approach 2.

+Currently, a message is created by calling

+    MessageSet::addMessage(destination,messageHandler);

+Instead, we could use something like

+    PcMessageHandler::addMessage(destination, particleSelection);

+and make sure that the message created has some way to store the selection, and pass it to

+    PcMessageHandler::computeBufferSize();

+This could be a solution: add to MessageSet another std::vector of void pointers which the messageHandler manages and knows how to cast to the extra date